ErikMinekus/traktor-kontrol-screens/README.md

   - Added sorting by Genre and Release
   - Hold Sync to quickly adjust the BPM
   - Improved timings
+  - Press Shift+Flux to engage Flux Reverse
   - Switched BPM coarse and fine adjustment
-  - Use the Browse knob to zoom in and out of the waveform
+  - [Track Deck] Use the Browse knob to zoom in and out of the waveform
+  - [Remix Deck] Use the Browse knob to scroll through pages

+See `Defines/Prefs.qml` for preferences.

 ## Editions